Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

   key: kwok-config # default: config
 ```

 By default, the kwok provider looks for `kwok-provider-config` ConfigMap.
 If you want to use a different ConfigMap name, set the env variable `KWOK_PROVIDER_CONFIGMAP` (e.g., `KWOK_PROVIDER_CONFIGMAP=kpconfig`).
-You can set this env variable in the helm chart using `kwokConfigMapName` OR you can set it directly in the cluster-autoscaler Deployment with `sudo k0s edit deployment ...`.
+You can set this env variable in the helm chart using `kwokConfigMapName` OR you can set it directly in the cluster-autoscaler Deployment with `sudo k0s kubectl edit deployment ...`.

 ### FAQ
 #### 1. What is the difference between `kwok` and the `kwok` provider?